yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Related Reference : [GraphQL和RESTful的比較](https://segmentfault.com/a/1190000012878342)
 <br/>

 :white_check_mark: 12.
-What Is Token?
+What Is A Token?

-> - Token likes a passport, after user enter the id and password, sever-side will generate a token for this user, then the user will has permission to view or manipulate corresponding informations by the token.
+> - Token likes a passport, after user enter the id and password, server-side will generate a token for this user, then the user will has permission to view or manipulate corresponding informations by the token.
 There are a lots of way to generate token, such use Mac, sessionId, etc.

 > - Related Reference : [Token令牌入門學習](https://codertw.com/%E7%A8%8B%E5%BC%8F%E8%AA%9E%E8%A8%80/35304/#outline__1_0_1), [簡單理解token機制](http://www.woshipm.com/pd/877760.html)